voxeet/voxeet-uxkit-ios/README.md

 ## Using UXKit

 The following procedure explains how to initialize the iOS SDK, open a session, and create and join a conference.
-If you wish to see more information about using the iOS SDK, see the documents available in the [Guides](doc:guides-dolby-voice) section or check the [Reference](doc:overview-) documentation.
+If you wish to see more information about using the iOS SDK, see the documents available in the [Getting Started](https://docs.dolby.io/communications/docs/getting-started-with-ios) section or check the [Reference](https://docs.dolby.io/communications/docs/client-sdk) documentation.

-1. Use the [initialize](https://docs.dolby.io/interactivity/docs/ios-client-sdk-voxeetsdk#initialize) method to initialize the Voxeet SDK.
+1. Use the [initialize](https://docs.dolby.io/communications/docs/ios-client-sdk-voxeetsdk#initialize) method to initialize the Voxeet SDK.

 ```swift
 import VoxeetSDK